 HACC Supports Veterans and Active-Duty Personnel

-Follow these steps to become a HACC student:
+If you’re unable to join us during Open Enrollment Days, please follow these steps to become a HACC student:

-- GI Bill and Military/Dependent education benefits eligibility
+- GI Bill® and Military/Dependent education benefits eligibility

-- GI Bill and Military/Dependent payment process
+- GI Bill® and Military/Dependent payment process

 - HACC's certification process

 - Student responsibility and academic progress